Civil-Data/Bomb-IT/README.md

 ## Development
 This project is being developed using the Unity game development software together with the written functionality in C# using Visual Studio as IDE.

+## Build System
+We have not currently choosen a build system for this project.
+Currently evaluation these: ?

 ### List of names in Group 5
 * Martin Nilsson, **Github:** MartinSparrisNilsson
 * Felix Stockinger, **Github:** Stocken99